 The determination of when to use default values for open variables provided in the TRM in the ex ante and/or ex post savings calculations is a function of the savings impact and uncertainty associated with the measure.
 The default values are appropriate for low-impact and low-uncertainty measures such as lighting retrofits in a small business facility.
 In contrast, customer-specific values are appropriate for high-impact and high-uncertainty measures, such as HVAC or lighting retrofits in universities or hospitals that have diverse facilities, and where those types of projects represent a significant share of program savings for a year.

-The TRM organizes all measures into various end-use categories (e.g. lighting, HVAC, motors & VFDs). kWh savings thresholds are established at the end-use category level and should be used to determine whether customer-specific information is required for estimating ex ante and/or ex post savings.
+The TRM organizes all measures into various end-use categories (e.g., lighting, HVAC, motors & VFDs). kWh savings thresholds are established at the end-use category level and should be used to determine whether customer-specific information is required for estimating ex ante and/or ex post savings.
 If a project involves multiple measures/technology types that fall under the same end-use category, the savings for all those measures/technology types should be grouped together to determine if the project falls below or above a particular threshold.
 Table 1-1 lists all the end-use categories and the sections for measures within a particular end-use category.

 Table 1-1: End-Use Categories and Measures in the TRM